English subsidy of James VI: Getting it in writing

 Elizabeth's ambassador William Asheby, made a promise of a yearly payment of £5000 during the crisis of the Spanish Armada in 1588.
+Asheby also embarrassed Robert Sidney, claiming that he would bring £3000 to Edinburgh in August 1588, (the money was sent to Robert Bowes at Berwick in September).
+Asheby was enthusiastic about the reach of the subsidy and called it a "legion of angels".
 Cecil recorded Asheby's offers to have been made "without warrant".
 James would later claim that Asheby was "clad with commission" and had written a statement about the subsidy with Elizabeth's permission.